arangodb/arangodb/Documentation/Books/Manual/Upgrading/Manually/Cluster.md

 ##### Upgrade the _Agent_

-The _arangod_ process has of the _Agent_ has to be upgraded using the same command that has been used before with the additional option:
+The _arangod_ process of the _Agent_ has to be upgraded using the same command that has been used before with the additional option:

 ```